Diyi2020/Diyi2020.github.io/_pages/about.md

 Feel free to email me if interested or with tools considered to be powerful for such problems.
 Outside of math and algorithms, I have a strong interest in the sciences, and I’m constantly seeking to deepen my understanding of quantum phenomena including electronic properties and light-matter interaction in exotic materials.

 I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025.
 The main goal is to understand why it is believed that __a quantum computer CAN BE BUILT__.
-Very recently, I am convinced that roadmaps for building quantum computer are reasonable and we are going to have a early-fault tolerant devices in __ONE__ decade.
+Very recently, I am convinced that roadmaps for building quantum computer are reasonable and we are going to have a early-fault tolerant device in __ONE__ decade.

 Recent focus: